MajorGrinch/onlineOrder/README.md

 ![restaurant menu](demo_image/restaurant_page.png)

+In the cart, you can see all the foods that have been added to the cart and change the quantities.
+After you make your decision, you can place the order.

 ![shopping cart](demo_image/shopping_cart.png)

 Apart from the above core functionality, you can manage your addresses and your placed orders.
 If you hold a restaurant, you can manage your restaurant by click the Account -> My Restaurant, which I would introduce in the dashboard app.
 If you are not a restaurant, you can create a restaurant and from then on you restaurant would also be shown on the website.